Male & female

 Both sexes either fully winged or with wings shorter than thorax width.
 Body brown, fore tibiae, tarsi and antennal segment III paler; fore wings brown.
+Antennae 7-segmented; segments III & IV with small forked sense cone (sometimes simple on one or both segments).
 Head small, wider than long, only 2 pairs of ocellar setae present, pair III small and anterolateral to ocellar triangle.
-Antennae 7-segmented; segments III–IV with small forked sensorium.
 Pronotum wider at posterior than anterior margin; 2 pairs of short posteroangular setae, 5 pairs of posteromarginal setae.
+Prosternal ferna divided medially; basantra membranous, with several small setae.
 Metanotal sculpture linear but forming lens-like shape posteriorly, campaniform sensilla present; median setae arise behind anterior margin.
-Fore wing first vein with 3 setae on distal half, second vein with about 3 setae.
+Fore wing first vein with 3 setae on distal half, second vein with 6 to 8 well-spaced setae.
 Abdominal tergites with craspedum of triangular lobes on posterior margins, discal area without sculpture on posterior half; tergites V–VIII with paired ctenidia, on VIII posteromesad to spiracle; tergite VIII posteromarginal comb with slender microtrichia arising from broad bases.
 Sternites with double row of discal setae, without craspeda.

 Male smaller and paler than female; tergite VIII posterior margin with craspedum of triangular lobes similar to preceding segments; sternites with craspeda of triangular lobes, III–VII with small circular pore plate.

 Only one species is known in the genus Microcephalothrips.
-It is closely related to the genus Thrips, but has a distinctive craspedum on the posterior margin of the abdominal tergites, and the head is unusually small in comparison to the pronotum.
+It is closely related to the genus Thrips, but the prosternum bears a number of small setae, the abdominal tergites have a distinctive toothed craspedum on their posterior margins, and the head is unusually small in comparison to the pronotum.

 Microcephalothrips abdominalis (Crawford DL)